ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 </nimble-table>
 ```

-If an application requires different menu items for different rows, the client is responsible for ensuring that the items in the menu are correct for the row(s) that the menu is associated.
+If an application requires different menu items for different rows or columns, the client is responsible for ensuring that the items in the menu are correct for the row(s)/column that the menu is associated with.
 This can be done by handling the `action-menu-opening` event on the table and updating the menu items as appropriate.
 The `action-menu-opening` event will include the following in its details:

 -   `rowIds` - string array - The IDs of the rows that the menu is associated with.
 -   `columnId` - string, possibly undefined - The ID of the column that the menu is associated with.
 A column ID is optional on a column definition.
 If the menu is associated with a column without an ID, `columnId` will be `undefined` in the event details.